s0rta/revengate-new/roadmap.md

 ## v0.9
 - [ ] Allow mixing rooms and mazes in level generation
 - [ ] end of game stats

+- Items:
+- [ ] unique items are per-game unique, not only per-dungeon unique
+- [ ] item to increase latent healing

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]